-Description Taree TAFE Lot and DP Lot 1 DP 1011229 Infrastructure category Category to be used is 'Educational Establishment' Land area (ha) 25 ha Existing zone Part SP2 Infrastructure part RU1 Primary Production Proposed zone Part SP2 Infrastructure part RU1 Primary Production (see adjusted boundary below) Justification Taree TAFE is considered to be a strategic site for the following reasons: it is larger than 20 hectares; and it provides services to a large region On this basis, the SP2 Infrastructure Zone is considered appropriate.
-The boundary of the SP2 Infrastructure Zone has been slightly changed to more closely align with built form.
+Current land use Taree TAFE Lot and DP Lot 1 DP 1011229 Infrastructure category proposed Category to be used is 'Educational Establishment' Land area (ha) 25 ha Existing zone Part SP2 Infrastructure part RU1 Primary Production Proposed zone Part SP2 Infrastructure part RU1 Primary Production (see adjusted boundary below) Justification Taree TAFE is considered to be a strategic site for the following reasons: • it is larger than 20 hectares; and • it provides services to a large region On this basis, the SP2 Infrastructure Zone is considered appropriate.
+The boundary of the SP2 Infrastructure Zone has been slightly changed to more closely align with built form over the site.
 The proposed rezoning is consistent with PN 10-001.